casdoor/casdoor-go-sdk/README.md

 | organizationName | Yes  | Application.organization                            |
 | applicationName  | Yes  | Application.applicationName                         |

-### You can either init the sdk with global config
+### You can either initialize the SDK with global config

 ```go
 func InitConfig(endpoint string, clientId string, clientSecret string, certificate string, organizationName string, applicationName string)

 // Then call sdk functions like
 casdoorsdk.GetUsers()
 ```

 ### or create a custom Client with unique config

 ```go
 client := casdoorsdk.NewClient(endpoint, clientId, clientSecret, certificate, organizationName, applicationName)
 client.GetUsers()
 ```

 ## Step3.
 Get token and parse

 After casdoor verification passed, it will be redirected to your application with code and state, like `https://forum.casbin.com?code=xxx&state=yyyy`.